 Part 4 – Observer Report / Declaration

 There are some things we can’t see you doing through your computer – such as washing your hands.
 That’s why we need you to ask somebody that you work with or someone who works in the food industry to complete an Observer Report.
-This is a short form with a checklist that you simply upload onto the course page once complete.
-We also need you to complete a declaration – a simple, signed confirmation that you’ve completed the course yourself.
+This is a form that you ask someone you’ve worked with (past or present) to complete about tasks they’ve seen you doing.
+The form can be completed online or downloaded and filled out manually.

 The Food Handling Certificate (Level 1) course is applicable to Food Handlers working in any industry and meets the Australia-wide legal requirement that Food Handlers must be trained in food safety.

 The unit of competency attained upon successful completion of the course is ‘SITXFSA001 Use hygienic practices for food safety’ (this supersedes old unit SITXFSA101 Use hygienic practices for food safety’).